mesosphere/dcos-docs-site/pages/services/spinnaker/0.3.1-1.9.2/overview/pipelines/index.md

 # Concepts

-The following two concept pictures are from Will Gorman's great [Mesoscon presentation]( http://events.linuxfoundation.org/sites/events/files/slides/Continuous%20Delivery%20for%20DC%3AOS%20%20with%20Spinnaker.pdf).
+The following two concept pictures are from Will Gorman's [Mesoscon presentation]( http://events.linuxfoundation.org/sites/events/files/slides/Continuous%20Delivery%20for%20DC%3AOS%20%20with%20Spinnaker.pdf).
 They introduce the key concepts that we will use in this section.

 **Pipelines** are the key deployment management construct (continuous delivery workflows) in {{ model.techName }}.
 They consist of a sequence of actions, known as **stages**.
 You can pass parameters from stage to stage along the pipeline.
 You can start a pipeline manually, or you can configure it to be started by automatic triggering events, such as a Jenkins job completing, a new Docker image appearing in your registry, a CRON schedule, or a stage in another pipeline.
 You can configure the pipeline to send notifications to interested parties at various points during pipeline execution (such as on pipeline start/complete/fail), by email, SMS or HipChat.
 The following picture shows a sample pipeline.